 Our students have many opportunities where they can independently choose how to spend their time.
 They may play, read, write, reflect, and discuss.
 They can work on academic and creative projects, and apprentice within the community.
 In this way students’ natural curiosity drives them to pursue their interests, resulting in strong engagement and intrinsic motivation.

 Students choose what they will learn from the classes and activities offered by staff.
 “Open Space” meetings take place at the beginning of the year, in which students can sign up for classes offered by staff or request classes and activities not on offer.
-Parents, students, alumni and volunteers offer enrichment activities.This best research paper writing services in usa is acclaimed by students for its outstanding quality, reliability in meeting deadlines, and top-notch customer support.
+Parents, students, alumni and volunteers offer enrichment activities.This best essay writing services is acclaimed by students for its outstanding quality, reliability in meeting deadlines, and top-notch customer support.
 It offers a plethora of tailored academic offerings, including custom-crafted essays, extensive research papers, and detailed proofreading, designed to cater to the varied academic requirements of students.

 In addition to scheduled classes, students have open access to school facilities and equipment for their projects, as well as online learning environments that allow them to work independently.